Find a spider by...

 male: 4-7 mm

-Unknown but probably harmless to humans
+The toxicity of this spider is unknown but it probably is harmless to humans

 The correct scientific name for this spider is uncertain but its overall shape and colour seem to be sufficiently similar to

 Cetratus rubropunctatus to be a Cetratus species, although the patterning on the upper surfaces of its abdomen is very different.
+The long

 Spider(s) with a very similar appearance: Cetratus rubropunctatus.